bitnami-labs/bazel_containers/README.md

 Then

 ```
-docker run --rm -it bazel/nginx:nginx /bin/bash
+docker run --rm -it --entrypoint /bin/bash bazel/nginx:nginx
 ```

 ## TODO

-* Grab our debs and get them via `http_file` rule in WORKSPACE
 * Figure out a way to install our components (i.e `bitnami-pkg` / `nami` or not)

+Unzip and `nami unpack` in the entrypoint, ugly useless quick hack

 ## DOD

-Make a build, load the image, access nginx
+Make a build, load the image, access nginx - DONE